Mark Heap: Other acting

-In 1993, Heap played a villain, Hans Schultze, in an episode of Crimewatch File, “Double Identity”.
-Schultze was the German alter ego of an Englishman, John Calton.
-Schultze/Calton led a gang of kidnappers who robbed banks and a Tesco branch, holding families hostage.
+In 1993, Heap played villain Hans Schultze in the "Double Identity" episode of Crimewatch File.
+Schultze was the German alter ego of Englishman John Calton who led a gang of kidnappers robbing banks and a supermarket, and holding families hostage.

 In 2008, Heap played the role of Widmerpool in a Radio 4 serialisation of Anthony Powell's A Dance to the Music of Time.
 He played Eliza's husband in 2006 Radio 4 play The Eliza Stories and appeared as Marmite the Dwarf in the short-lived Radio 4 sitcom The Sofa of Time.
 He starred in the music video for Four Tet's single "Smile Around the Face" in 2005, contributed a multitude of character voices in the audiobook "Do Ants Have Arseholes?".
 In 2012, he starred as Martin in the Radio 4 play Cordite for Breakfast, a comedy about Napoleonic-era battle re-enactments.
 In March 2013, he appeared as Rincewind in a 4-part Radio 4 adaptation of Terry Pratchett's Eric.
 He also played the angel Aziraphale in the 2014 BBC radio adaption of Neil Gaiman and Terry Pratchett's Good Omens.
 He also was the lead in a series of radio advertisements for telecommunications company TalkTalk.